tyleragreen/history/tags/mta.md

   - "A tax based on the net income and capital of oil companies' outof-state and international operations."
   - "A corporate franchise tax of 0.75 percent on the gross returns from the in-state portion of interstate communications and commercial transport."
 Known as the "long lines" tax.
 - *I think these all still exist.
 Should annotate individually.*
-- Source: "FIVE TAXES VOTED IN ALBANY TO GIVE MASS-TRANSIT AID," *New York Times*, July 10, 1981. [link](http://www.nytimes.com/1981/07/10/nyregion/five-taxes-voted-in-albany-to-give-mass-transit-aid.html)
+- Source: "FIVE TAXES VOTED IN ALBANY TO GIVE MASS-TRANSIT AID," *The New York Times*, July 10, 1981. [link](http://www.nytimes.com/1981/07/10/nyregion/five-taxes-voted-in-albany-to-give-mass-transit-aid.html)
 - Tags: [mta](../tags/mta.md) [taxes](../tags/taxes.md)

 ### Third Avenue El closes in the Bronx
+- Date: April 29, 1973

 - Last stretch to close was between Gun Hill Road and 149th St
 - Ran 12 blocks east of the IND Concourse Line
 - Replaced with buses seemingly to lower an operating defecit
 - Source: "Third Ave.
-El Reaches the End of Its Long, Noisy, Blighted, Nostalgic Line," *New York Times*, April 29, 1973. [link](http://www.nytimes.com/1973/04/29/archives/third-ave-e1-reaches-the-end-of-its-long-noisy-blighted-nostalgic.html)
+El Reaches the End of Its Long, Noisy, Blighted, Nostalgic Line," *The New York Times*, April 29, 1973. [link](http://www.nytimes.com/1973/04/29/archives/third-ave-e1-reaches-the-end-of-its-long-noisy-blighted-nostalgic.html)
 - Tags: [elevated](../tags/elevated.md) [mta](../tags/mta.md)

 ### Ronan pleads for 1971 state transportation bond issue
+- Date: October 5, 1971

 - It would fail at the ballot a month later
 - $2.5bil issue would be split $1.35bil for transit and $1.15bil for highways